 Meet the Commissioner

-Leanne’s job as Commissioner is to stand up for the rights and wellbeing of all Tasmanian children and young people aged under 18 and to influence decision-makers who can affect all your lives.
-Leanne makes sure that laws and policies that affect you are fair and that decision-makers keep the promises they make to all children and young people living in Tasmania.
+Isabelle’s job as Interim Commissioner is to stand up for the rights and wellbeing of all Tasmanian children and young people aged under 18 and to influence decision-makers who can affect all your lives.
+Isabelle makes sure that laws and policies that affect you are fair and that decision-makers keep the promises they make to all children and young people living in Tasmania.
 She particularly keeps an eye out for groups of young Tasmanians who find it hard to have a say, including those in the youth justice system and in out of home care, and helps them be heard.
-Although normally Leanne can only speak up for young Tasmanians as a group, she does have a special role to speak up for the rights of individual children and young people in youth detention.
+Although normally Isabelle can only speak up for young Tasmanians as a group, she does have a special role to speak up for the rights of individual children and young people in youth detention.

 'What does the Commissioner do for Young Tasmanians?'
 Poster